Tbrown1998/Electronic-Retail-Super-Store-Analysis/README.md

 ## 📌 Project Overview
 This project focuses on analyzing sales data from an **Electronics Retail Superstore** that operates **physical stores across multiple countries** while also providing an **online shopping platform**.
-The Power BI dashboard developed for this project delivers deep insights into **top-performing products, revenue trends, store-wise sales, and online vs. offline purchase patterns
+- The Power BI dashboard developed for this project delivers deep insights into top-performing products, revenue trends, store-wise sales, and online vs. offline purchase patterns
 - ![Retail Analytics](https://img.shields.io/badge/domain-retail%20analytics-blue)

 ---
 ## Business Problem 🚩
-The electronics superstore operates across multiple locations and an online store, generating vast amounts of transactional data.
+The Store operates across multiple locations and an online store, generating vast amounts of transactional data.
 However, several challenges impact business efficiency and profitability:

 - **Revenue Optimization:** The company lacks clear visibility into which products and locations contribute the most to revenue, making it difficult to allocate resources effectively.
 - **Customer Demand Trends:** Without data-driven insights, predicting customer preferences and demand fluctuations is challenging.